 Phoenix, AZ, here’s what an optimized Google My Business description might look like…

 Pro Tip: Most businesses (and SEO agencies) get this wrong.
-Use this Google My Business description guide to write an optimized description for customers and search engines.
+Use these Google My Business description examples to write an optimized description for customers and search engines.